NiC0x36/IOTA-SmartContracts-Template-Rust/Compile-SmartContract.md

 ### Compile the smart contract

-- With VSCode open, in a terminal (In the menu : Terminal > New Terminal)
-- Compile the smart contract with:
+With VSCode open, in a terminal (In the menu : Terminal > New Terminal), compile the smart contract with:
 ```
-wasm-pack build
+wasm-pack build SmartContract
 ```